jfloff/alpine-python/README.md

 ## Usage
-This image will install the `requirements.txt` of your project from the get go.
-This allows you to cache your requirements right in the build. _Make sure you are in the same directory of your `requirements.txt` file_.

 This image runs `python` command on `docker run`.
 You can either specify your own command, e.g:
 ```shell
 docker run --rm -ti jfloff/alpine-python python hello.py